 The Ancien Hôtel Baudy is a great address to eat at their restaurant-brasserie.
 Step back in time, imagining Renoir, Rodin and Sisley dining in this legendary establishment.

 For a special treat, head to chef Eric Guerin’s Michelin starred restaurant of at Le Jardin des Plumes.

-A short drive further up the Seine, there are many perfect picnic spots underneath a weeping willow tree where you can dangle your toes in the River Seine.
+A short drive further up the Seine, there are many perfect picnic spots.
+Choose from under many a weeping willow tree where you can dangle your toes in the River.

 Alternatively, further up the road in either Vernon and Vernonnet, are perfect, romantic picnic spots.
 Either pop into some of the bakeries here or bring along your own picnic.
 Just by the river is The Old Mill, the remains of an old flour mill, built on the columns of the medieval bridge.
 The first half-timbered building dates from the 17th century and recently was restored in the 1980s, although can’t be visited.
 Instead admire it from underneath with your picnic basket.